CIDS-484-Spring-2026/CLUEper/README.md

 We now have the ability to log which cards you have and view the DetectiveNotesView you than have tabs at the top of the screen as shown here:
 <img width="300" height="137" alt="Screenshot 2026-03-10 115720" src="https://github.com/user-attachments/assets/eba1d903-6b3c-412d-899c-2ec4dbcd97d5" />

-This allows you to tab over to the previous logs of recorded game rounds that you creat when clicking on the +log option.
+This allows you to tab over to the previous logs of recorded game rounds that you create when clicking on the +log option.
 The AI probability page is yet to be implemented however simple rules are already auto checking off things in your DetectiveNotesView screen.
 For example when recording a round if you say someone showed you a certain card that card will automatically be checked off on the Notes page.
-(I do still need to make it give a red "x" for everyone else as you can't have more than one of the same card.
+(I do still need to make it give a red "x" for everyone else, as you can't have more than one of the same card.

 ________________________________________________________________________________________________________________________________________________________________________________________